Last Updated on March 21, 2026 by James Hartley

 1. Regular schedule (9–5 pattern)

-Works fixed hours daily, must be available during your business hours, cannot choose own schedule.
+Works fixed hours daily, must be available during your business hours.
 James’s Sofia: worked 9am–6pm daily. ❌ Flags as employee.

 2. Economic dependence (>80% revenue from one client)

 100% revenue from your company = employee.
-No other clients = employee.
 Genuine contractors have multiple clients and can decline work.

 3. Supervision and control

 Daily standups, sprint planning, manager assigns tasks, cannot subcontract work.
-Any employee-style management relationship triggers this criterion.
+Any employee-style management triggers this.

 4. Employer-provided tools

 Uses company GitHub, Slack, laptop, or email.
-Genuine contractors use their own equipment and software.
 Company email address is a near-automatic flag.

 5. Integration into company